Orange County Theft Lawyer

 How Much Does an Orange County Theft Lawyer Cost?

-The initial consultation with our drug possession attorneys is always free, however representation fees will be discussed prior to you hiring our team to defend you in your criminal case.
+The initial consultation with our theft attorneys is always free, however representation fees will be discussed prior to you hiring our team to defend you in your criminal case.
 Defense attorneys typically charge a flat fee, however a hourly rate may be more appropriate in some cases.

 Have you or a loved one been charged with committing a theft crime?
 Contact the team at The SoCal Law Network to speak with a highly skilled Laguna Hills and Orange County theft attorney to defend you against the charges.
-Call 949-305-7995 to schedule a free consultation with our drug possession lawyers today.
+Call 949-305-7995 to schedule a free consultation with our theft defense lawyers today.